Geri Halliwell: Other ventures

-In October 2022, Halliwell announced a new book deal with the UK branch of Scholastic.
-The first book announced will be an adventure story entitled Rosie Frost and the Falcon Queen.
-The story will be about an orphan who travels to Bloodstone Island — an island that is home to a school for extraordinary teens and a refuge for animals, where she uncovers a dark family secret.
-Halliwell said in a statement: “Rosie Frost has lived in my heart for a long time – and this feels just the right moment to introduce her to the world."

 Fashion

 In 2010, Halliwell partnered with British retailer Next to create a swimwear collection named "Geri by Next".
 This was followed by a Union Jack-motif clothing range in 2012, inspired by Halliwell's famous 1997 Union Jack dress.

 Philanthropy

 In 1998, Halliwell became a Goodwill Ambassador for the United Nations Population Fund (UNFPA).
 In 2000 Halliwell appeared in the two-part documentary series Geri's World Walkabout for the BBC, which followed her work with the UN and other travels.
 That same year, she gave the opening address at the UN Youth Summit.
 Halliwell picked up further UN work in 2006, by visiting Zambia from 14 to 16 November, to promote greater international awareness of the urgent need to reduce maternal death and halt the spread of HIV/AIDS.
 In September 2009, Halliwell, in her role as a Goodwill Ambassador of UNFPA, visited Nepal to help launch a national campaign to stop violence against women.

 On 25 October 2015, the Mail on Sunday reported that Halliwell had been in talks with the Department for Education with a view to establishing a free school in north London, scheduled to open in 2018 and specialising in the arts and business.
 Halliwell told the newspaper: "I believe in education.
 It's an empowering fundamental human right that everyone deserves.
 Education is a foundation for life."
 The Department subsequently confirmed that it had spoken with Halliwell, but that discussions were at an early stage.